hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 ---
 title: "Agents Are Files"
 description: "Keep an agent's behavior in editable files, separate from the application that runs it.
-Then let another agent edit and test new versions against tests it cannot change."
+Use outcome checks to compare versions, then let another agent make and test changes."
 date: 2026-09-21
 featured: true
 tags: ["agents", "engineering", "open-source", "python"]